nsenel/BodySegment_Webcam/README.md

 # BodySegment_Webcam
-Python code to remove/change background in video chat such in the teams or zoom.
+Python code for removing or changing the background during video chat sessions, such as in Teams or Zoom.

+## TODO
+- [ ] Enhance the detected contour smoothing for a more natural transition between the foreground and background.